When you start a new blog you have absolutely no idea what you are really getting into.

 Very interesting.
 Are there any basic rules to graphic design you feel compelled to share.
-I know that in your course you teach the elements of design but just say there were some really stubborn “ungraphically” talented bloggers who don’t want to sign up for that awesome course (looking at you Grace!), what would be a 3 point rule they should always use?
+I know that in your course you teach the elements of design but just say there were some really stubborn “ungraphically” talented bloggers who don’t want to sign up for that awesome course, what would be a 3 point rule they should always use?

 If you are going to follow ANY rules of graphic design it should be:

 - Never use more than 2-3 colors in an image,

 - Never use more than 2-3 fonts in an image, and

 - Never use more than 1 different type of script in an image!